HaikuArchives/Paladin/README.md

 ![Screenshot](10.png)

- 6. Select the location where the project is to be saved
+ 6.Select the location where the project is to be saved

 ![Screenshot](11.png)